Okon-Itrechio/PATIENTS-HEART-DIAGNOSIS-ANALYSIS/README.md

 Male patients were diagnosed with more heart diseases that the female patients.

 ## Recommendations
-•	Regular checkups at intervals should be carried on bot sex to diagnose heart disease in time and commence treatment
+•	Regular checkups at intervals should be carried for both sex to diagnose heart disease on time and commence treatment immediately.

-•	Male patients are more prone to contacting heart disease and should be given priority in hospitals as they are the most venerable.
+•	Male patients are more prone to contacting heart disease and should be given priority during checkup as they are the most venerable.